Accredited member of the British Association for Counselling

 Ex-armed forces personnel coming to terms with trauma memories and finding ways to move forward in civilian life.

-This list is not exhaustive so if you have a particular concern that's not here, please contact me to find out how I can help you
+If you have a particular concern that's not listed here, please contact me to find out how I can help you

 If you are training to be a counsellor, please ask about student discounts